-EVA is an estimate of a business's true economic profit for the year, and it differs sharply from accounting profit.
-EVA represents the residual income that remains after the cost of all capital, including equity capital, has been deducted, whereas accounting profit is determined without imposing a charge for equity capital.
-As we discuss in Chapter 10, equity capital has a cost, because funds provided by shareholders could have been invested elsewhere, where they would have earned a return.
-Shareholders give up the opportunity to invest elsewhere when they provide capital to the firm.
-The return they could earn elsewhere in investments of equal risk represents the cost of equity capital.
+Economic Value Added is an estimate of a business's true economic profit for the year, and it differs sharply from accounting profit.
+14 EVA represents the residual income that remains after the cost of all capital, including equity capital, has been deducted, whereas accounting profit is determined without imposing a charge for equity capital.
+As we discuss in Chapter 9, equity capital has a cost because shareholders give up the opportunity to invest and earn returns elsewhere when they provide capital to the firm.
 This cost is an opportunity cost rather than an accounting cost, but it is quite real nevertheless.

 Note that when calculating EVA we do not add back depreciation.
-Although it is not a cash expense, depreciation is a cost since worn-out assets must be replaced, and it is therefore deducted when determining both net income and EVA.
-Our calculation of EVA assumes that the true economic depreciation of the company's fixed assets exactly equals the depreciation used for accounting and tax purposes.
-If this were not the case, adjustments would have to be made to obtain a more accurate measure of EVA.
+Although it is not a cash expense, depreciation is a cost because worn-out assets must be replaced, and it is therefore deducted when determining both net income and EVA.
+Our calculation of

-&lt;sup>12The most important reason EVA differs from accounting profit is that the cost of equity capital is deducted when EVA is calculated.
+The most important reason EVA differs from accounting profit is that the cost of equity capital is deducted when EVA is calculated.
 Other factors that could lead to differences include adjustments that might be made to depreciation, to research and development costs, to inventory valuations, and so on.
 These other adjustments also can affect the calculation of investor-supplied capital, which affects both EVA and MVA.
 See Stewart, The Quest for Value, cited in footnote 10.